January 30, 2020

 As a result, the three remaining scenarios all include a tram component: the “all tram” and the two “hybrid” scenarios.

-It is important to remember that during the public consultation held this past June, of the five scenarios under study, 78% of respondents favoured at least one of the three scenarios that included rails.
+It is important to remember that during the public consultations held in June 2019, of the five scenarios under study, 78% of respondents favoured at least one of the three scenarios that included rails.

 Reminder of the three scenarios still under study